Tyuleny Island (Sea of Okhotsk): Fur seal commercial hunting

 The fur seal rookery on Tyuleny Island gained widespread recognition among hunters in 1852.
 Since then, Russian, Japanese, British and American seal hunters have pursued fur seals of Tyuleny.
 In the first two years of commercial hunting only (1852–1853), approximately 50,000–60,000 fur seals were slaughtered.
 Although later commercial harvest was officially limited by quotas, pelts were still taken illegally, pushing the fur seal population to the brink of extinction.

 Fur seals were gathered by driving them from their haul-out area to a killing spot (fenced yard-field) where they were held in a large pod.
 Several seals were then cut from this large pod and driven to a group of several men who stun the animals by hitting them on the skull or upper neck with a solid wooden club.

 Various attempts were made for fur seal conservation, involving local initiatives and international cooperation.
 To counteract poaching and illegal fur trade, the Russian Empire established a garrison on the island from 1884 until the Russo-Japanese War in 1904.
 This led to the seizure of several schooners by Russian men-of-war in 1884 and 1891, including the arrest of a party of seventeen men left by a British vessel in 1895.
-Important international measures included North Pacific Fur Seal Convention of 1911 and Interim Convention on the Conservation of North Pacific Fur Seal of 1957.
+By 1919, a Japanese representative was stationed on the island to prevent exploitation of the island's seals.

+International measures contributing towards enforcement included North Pacific Fur Seal Convention of 1911 and Interim Convention on the Conservation of North Pacific Fur Seal of 1957.
 The profitability of seal hunting gradually faded, and the last official commercial hunting on the island occurred in 2008.